| | | | | | |

 Do you like dill pickle potato chips?
 If you said yes you are going to love this Dill Pickle Potato Salad!
 Creamy baby potatoes with crispy bacon bits, dill pickle and fresh dill all tossed in the dreamiest dill pickle dressing!
 Are your tastebuds salivating yet?
 This salad makes the ultimate side for your grilled burgers, steaks, chicken or hot dogs.
 No backyard barbecue should be without it!
-My family went nuts over it and yours will too!
+My family loved this salad and I know yours will too!
 Love a classic potato salad?
 Try this Dairy Free Potato Salad.

 Why You’ll Love This Recipe

 Homemade potato salad is so versatile and can be made so many different ways.
-I have at least 5 different recipes each with there own special twist.
-This one is definitely a backyard barbecue favorite with all the fresh dill, chopped pickles, bacon bits and creamy dressing it gets gobbled up fast!
+I have at least 5 different recipes each with their own special twist.
+This one is definitely a backyard barbecue favorite.
+With all the fresh dill, chopped pickles, bacon bits and creamy dressing it gets gobbled up fast!

 Ingredients You Will Need